OrgadShlishman/FastDup/README.md

 ![image](https://github.com/user-attachments/assets/a53a057f-db20-4a42-a2ef-b04acef5fcfd)

-# Applying FstDup on RAVIR
+# Applying FastDup on RAVIR
 * Identifying duplicates and near-duplicates:
 The command used for getting the above information is: fd.similarity()